DDAT: Diffusion Policies Enforcing Dynamically Admissible Robot Trajectories: Experiments details

 \subsection{Unitree GO1}

 For the training dataset, we trained a joystick policy that can follow random commands consisting of the linear velocity of the base $v_x$, $v_y$, and yaw velocity of base $r$ using MuJoCo playground~\citep{mujoco_playground}.
 We generated 1000 trajectories with randomized commands and train a diffusion model conditioned on commands.
 Each trajectory includes 500 steps.
-State space for DDAT consists of the position of the base $x, y, z$, quaternion orientation of the base $q_0, q_1, q_2, q_3$, linear velocity of the base $v_x, v_y, v_z$, linear acceleration of the base $a_x, a_y, a_z$, angle of each joint $\theta_1, \dots, \theta_{12}$, and angular velocity of each joint $\dot{\theta}_1, \dots, \dot{\theta}_{12}$.
-Action space is the target joint angles $\theta_1^*, \dots, \theta_{12}^*$ for the low-level PD controller.

-No inverse dynamics as Algorithms~\ref{alg: ID polytope} and \ref{alg: ID black box} could not achieve sufficient precision in a reasonable time, and its dynamics is a black-box since simulated with MuJoCo~\cite{mujoco_playground}.
+The state space consists of the position of the base $x, y, z$, quaternion orientation of the base $q_0, q_1, q_2, q_3$, linear velocity of the base $v_x, v_y, v_z$, linear acceleration of the base $a_x, a_y, a_z$, angle of each joint $\theta_1, \dots, \theta_{12}$, and angular velocity of each joint $\dot{\theta}_1, \dots, \dot{\theta}_{12}$.
+The action space is the target joint angles $\theta_1^*, \dots, \theta_{12}^*$ for the low-level PD controller.
+We did not use any inverse dynamics as Algorithms~\ref{alg: ID polytope} and \ref{alg: ID black box} could not achieve sufficient precision in a reasonable time, and the GO1 dynamics are a black-box since simulated with MuJoCo~\cite{mujoco_playground}.